DEFRA/ffc-elm-plan-service/README.md

 ### Start and stop the service

 Use Docker Compose to run service locally.

-`docker-compose up`

-Additional Docker Compose files are provided for scenarios such as linking to other running services.

-Link to other services:
+The default configuration will run the service on an isolated Docker network.
+An alternative configuration is provided for linking to other ELM services on the same Docker host.

 ```
+# Start the service in isolation
+docker-compose up

+# Start service on the external `ffc-elm` Docker network
 docker-compose -f docker-compose.yaml -f docker-compose.link.yaml up
 ```